octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Camel/ChapterFA12/course.md

 Depending on the usage of the currency, many sets of rules have been commonly accepted :

 - Financial Asset 1.2 (FA1.2) is a set of rules for fungible tokens.
-- Financial Asset 2.0 (FA2) is a set of rules for non fungible token.
+- Financial Asset 2.0 (FA2) is a set of rules for fungible and non fungible tokens.

 For example, the creation of a crypto-currency is equivalent to creating a contract which supports the FA1.2 standard.
-All smart contracts supporting the FA12 standard can interact with accounts and other contracts by transfering coins of our crypto-currency.
+All smart contracts supporting the FA1.2 standard can interact with accounts and other contracts by transfering coins of our crypto-currency.

 Similarily for Ethereum, fungible token rules have been specified on an Ethereum forum blog (Ethereum Request Comment), the 20th answer was describing a good rule set and the ERC20 became the name for this standard (rule set).
 ERC721 is the standard rule set for non-fungible tokens.